dkarthe/webjeda-blog/_posts/2016-01-22-how-to-add-facebook-like-button-to-jekyll.md

 ---
 title: Adding Facebook Like Button to Jekyll Blog
 desc: Adding facebook button on a Jekyll blog site is different compared to HTML sites.
-This is because Jekyll blogs have an advantage of including html files which are inside _includes folder.
+This is because Jekyll blogs have the advantage of including html files which are inside _includes folder.
 We are taking advantage of this option!
 keywords: facebook like button github pages, like button to Jekyll blog
 author: sharathdt
 tags: Jekyll SEO